bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Priority filing(dependency from Entity to Relationship)
     - BCOL dependency
         - Needs ticket from Entity team.
 Currently there is no design
+5. How to track items from issues from Actual end users
+    - Can we use certain labels for items which involve LAB
+    - Can the user group be identified?
+Like - CO-HO?
 5. Update on Action items?
   - Jyoti to create a dependency template in ZenHub - This has been done